Live Planetarium

-Live Planetarium is the first live album and fifth release of Australian Christian extreme metal band Mortification, released in 1993.
+Live Planetarium is the first live album and fifth release of Australian Christian death metal band Mortification, released in 1993.
 It contains live versions of material from the band's three previously released studio albums, Mortification (1991), Scrolls of the Megilloth (1992), and Post Momentary Affliction (1993), as well as two new songs, "Symbiosis" and "Time Crusaders", and a cover of "Black Snake" by American Christian metal band Bloodgood.
 A video version of Live Planetarium was released on VHS in 1994 and later on DVD in 2006.
 A segment on Mortification's history, from the video of Live Planetarium, was included on the Tourniquet/Mortification Collector's Edition CD Single in 1994; the disc also contained songs from Mortification's Blood World album and American Christian metal band Tourniquet's Vanishing Lessons album.
 A studio recording of "Symbiosis" was included on Blood World.
 Soundmass released a reissue of Live Planetarium in 2019 on vinyl with new cover art and on CD in 2020 with the studio version of "Time Crusaders" as a bonus track; the track "Black Snake" was removed from the reissues.